AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay225.rst

 * ``avs_net`` now depends on ``avs_crypto``

-  * ``avs_crypto`` itself was previously only used for advanced features, only used by the OSCORE component in the commercial version of Anjay.
+  * ``avs_crypto`` itself was previously only used for advanced features, only used by the OSCORE commercial feature.
   * In the new version, ``avs_crypto`` also contains an abstraction over cryptographically-safe PRNGs.
   * The functionality that comprised the "old" ``avs_crypto`` is now controlled